honeycombio/beeline-go/README.md

 # Examples

-For each of the wrappers, there is more detailed documentation in that [wrapper](wrappers/)'s package, and fully functional examples in the [`examples`](examples/) directory for working examples showing how each of the different wrappers is used.
+For each of the [wrappers](wrappers/), documentation is found in godoc rather than the github README files.
+Each package has a fully functional example in the godoc as well, to show all the pieces fit together.

 # Installation